RaviSharma1901/Cognifyz-ML-Tasks/README.md

 - __Contributions & Future Enhancements__
   - Feel free to explore, fork, or contribute to this repository!
 Any refinements, optimizations, or new ideas for enhancing these projects are welcome.

+- __Acknowledgment__
+  - Thank you to Cognifyz Technologies for offering a well-structured internship with engaging ML tasks.
+This experience helped me learn how machine learning is applied to real-world projects like restaurant analytics and recommendation systems.